 Amanda Favia is a PhD candidate in the philosophy program at the City University of New York Graduate Center.
-She currently is working on her dissertation, which focuses on the connection between metaethics and political philosophy in the early-modern period.
-Amanda has been an Ethics fellow at Icahn School of Medicine since 2006 and previously worked as an intern with the National Center for Ethics in Healthcare at VA Hospital, New York City.
-In addition, she teaches applied ethics, philosophy and literature, and introductory philosophy courses at Brooklyn College and Nassau Community College.
+She currently is working on her dissertation, which explores how the biological sciences (i.e., Neo-Darwinian Evolutionary Theory) relates to morality.
+Amanda has been an Ethics fellow at Icahn School of Medicine since 2006 and previously worked as an Ethics Consultation Intern in the National Center for Ethics in Healthcare at the VA Hospital, New York City.
+In addition, she is a professor in the Philosophy Department at Nassau Community College, where she teaches biomedical ethics, critical thinking, and introductory philosophy courses.